 Scalability

 As organizations grow, the volume of data exchanged between Salesforce and Dynamics 365 will increase, along with the complexity of automated workflows.
-Designing an integration architecture that accommodates future expansion is therefore fundamental.
-This means choosing flexible solutions capable of handling larger datasets and more frequent synchronizations without performance degradation.
+Designing an integration architecture that accommodates future expansion is fundamental.

 - API Versioning: Manage changes with versioning to ensure backward compatibility.